Let's have a look at some of the important, general facts about India:

 - The Agriculture sector in India accounts for 13.7 per cent of Gross Domestic Product (GDP).

 - Almost 50 per cent of the total population of the country is dependent on agriculture.

 - India is the largest producer of banana in the world.

 - India happens to be the largest exporter, producer, processor and consumer of cashew nuts in the world.

 - India is responsible for 10 per cent of the total fruit production in the world.

 - Coal is a major source of energy in India; it caters to almost 67 per cent of the country's commercial requirement.

 - RBI is the only authority in India that can issue currency notes.

-- Orissa is one of the major producers of Graphite in India.
+- Odisha is one of the major producers of graphite in India.